rcsalomao/RBDO_examples/README.md

 ## Examples

 Here some numerical examples are solved to demonstrate the usability of the WASM library on the context of optimization problems with constraints given by failure probability.
-For the optimization process the [nlopt](http://github.com/stevengj/nlopt) library [1] was employed, but another optimization algorithm or library can be equally applied.
+[nlopt](http://github.com/stevengj/nlopt) library [1] was employed for the optimization process, but another optimization algorithm or library can be equally applied.
 On both numerical examples, the DIRECT algorithm [2] is initially used to obtain a good global initial estimate.
 Later, this estimate is used on the Sbplx (based on Subplex) algorithm [3] to obtain the optimal values.
+The constraints were enforced via penalization method on the objective function, by adding a penalization constant on the function value in case of constraint violation.

 ### Optimization of mathematical model with nonlinear constraints.